The Best Places to Flip Houses This Year

 House flipping is purchasing a property and intending to sell it for a profit.
 Flipping is an investment strategy where the investor buys something and quickly resells it for a higher price.
 Often, the process includes remodeling the property to increase its profit potential.

 Is flipping houses still profitable?

-Yes, but the potential is continually dropping.
-In 2018, the average gross profit of house flipping was about $62,000.
-In 2019, this figure dipped to $60,000, hitting an eight-year low.
+Yes, but the potential fluctuates.
+In 2021, the average gross profit of house flipping was about $65,000.
+In 2022, it rose marginally to $67,000.
 The ROI of house flipping, meanwhile, heavily depends on the state.

 How much does the average house flipper make?

 This depends on many factors, including location, marketing, and skills.
-Experienced flippers can end up with a profit of $25,000 per flip.
+Naturally, the best places to flip houses would be more profitable.
+On average, though, experienced flippers can end up with a profit of $25,000 per flip.
 In Mississippi, for example, the average gain is $10,000, while in Missouri, it moves around $36,000.
-According to ZipRecruiter, the average house flipper salary in 2020 is $68,693 a year.
+According to ZipRecruiter, the average house flipper salary in 2022 is $74,680 a year.